schellingb/dosbox-pure/README.md

 and file access will be much faster.
 This index buffer is stored into the game save file to avoid having to slowly rebuild it every time the same game is launched.

-## Unsupported features
-For now, serial port and IPX emulation from base DOSBox have been removed.

 ## Building
 DOSBox Pure has no dependency requirements besides a C++ compiler and the standard library.